techidaily/site-win11-tips/source/_posts/enhancing-battery-life-awareness-charge-notification-tips-for-windows-11.md

  Battery Notifier is a small app you can utilize from the Windows 11/10 system tray.
 This app provides low and high-battery charge notifiers and enables you to view the current battery status by clicking its system tray icon.
 This is how you can add Battery Notifier’s full battery charge alert to Windows 11/10:

-1. Bring up the[Battery Notifier](https://www.softpedia.com/get/System/System-Miscellaneous/Battery-Notifier.shtml) Softpedia page.
+1. Bring up the [Battery Notifier](https://www.softpedia.com/get/System/System-Miscellaneous/Battery-Notifier.shtml) Softpedia page.
 2. Click**Download** to view a couple of location options.
 3. Select the**Secure Download (US)** location option.
 4. Click**File Explorer** (a taskbar button) to open up the folder containing the downloaded**BatteryNotifier.exe** file.